Gabouin/website-v1/README.md

 - bilingual interface (EN/FR)
 - dedicated pages for About, Skills, and Contact
 - responsive design for desktop and mobile
+- different themes that the user can choose
+-
+- more to come

 ## Tech stack